Mithi-code/ruby-capstone/README.md

 2. Go to project directory `cd ruby-capstone`

+3. Run the project using `ruby main.rb` in terminal

+> for running the tests:

-3. Install project requirements `bundle install`
+1. Install project requirements `bundle install`

-4. Run the project using `rubocop` in terminal
+2. Run the test using `rubocop` in terminal

 ## Authors